cjuhasz64/svg-blob-generator/README.md

-SVG Blob Generator.
+SVG Blob Generator, with some editing functionality.
 Built with React, written in Typescript

 TODO:
  - Finish Controls